 Maine House gives its final OK to some vaccine opt-outs

-AUGUSTA, Maine (AP) — A bill to end Maine's religious and philosophical exemptions to vaccines has one more step before heading to the governor's desk.
+AUGUSTA, Maine (AP) — A bill to end Maine's religious and philosophical exemptions to vaccines needs to clear just one more hurdle before heading to the governor's desk.

 The Senate previously supported an amendment to protect religious exemptions.
 But the Senate and House have since backed the original bill.